karmab/kcli/README.rst

    paths or relative to where you're running kcli.
 Only checked in profile or plan file
 -  *nested* Defaults to True
--  *tunnel* Defaults to False.
-Setting it to true will make kcli use tunnels for console and for ssh access.
-You want that if you only open ssh port to your hypervisor!
--  *insecure* Defaults to False.
-Setting it to true will make kcli add options when sshing to machines so that you dont get any warning or check known hosts or changed server ssh keys
 -  *sharedkey* Defaults to False.
 Set it to true so that a private/public key gets shared between all the nodes of your plan.
    Additionally, root access will be allowed